Edit

 Career area: Science policy and government affairs

-A “regulatory affairs and policy” career
+A ‘regulatory affairs and science policy’ career

 Science policy makes use of scientific knowledge and consensus for designing evidence-based policies towards best serving the public interest.
 You can work in science policy roles for government bodies, research institutes, universities, funding agencies, national academies, non-profit organisations, think tanks, scientific societies and the private sector.
-This is a multidisciplinary field at the interplay of science, politics and advocacy.
+This is a multidisciplinary field at the interplay of science, politics, and advocacy.
 Broad scientific knowledge and the ability to communicate clearly writing and orally with a variety of stakeholders are pivotal.
 This is a career with a broad societal impact and an interesting option for those aiming to translate scientific findings to bridge the gap between policy-makers and the public.

 Roles and responsibilities